Xilinx/Vitis-AI/docs/_sources/docs/workflow.rst.txt

 A DPU can be comprised purely of elements that are available in the Xilinx |reg| programmable logic fabric, such as DSP, BlockRAM, UltraRAM, LUTs and Flip-Flops, or may be developed as a set of microcoded functions that are deployed on the Xilinx AI Engine, or “AI Engine” architecture.
 Furthermore, in the case of some applications, the DPU is likely to be comprised of both programmable logic and AI Engine array resources.

-Each DPU architecture has its own instruction set, and the Vitis AI Compiler targets that instruction set with the neural network operators to be deployed in the source network.

 An example of the DPUCZ, targeting Zynq |reg| Ultrascale+ |trade| devices is shown in the following image: